a couple doing a pregnancy photosession in Slovakia

 It’s a good idea to have some basic first aid with you always.
 It’s impossible to tell if there will be a pharmacy close by when you need something.
 And even if it’s easily accessible, who knows if there will be safe medicine for you.

 So I always pack something for pain, such as paracetamol which is safe to take during pregnancy.
-Take something for stomach troubles as well – for relieving gas or nausea.

 Take your basic pregnancy documentation